 Work Culture – Most neglected dimension of the performance appraisal process

-In my career of 16 years, I have seen many talented employees leaving their careers & high paying jobs abruptly succumbing to the pressure of internal politics & cultural issues.
-Why others, I have been there myself, experienced it closely.
+In my career of 16 years, I have seen many talented employees leaving their careers & high-paying jobs abruptly succumbing to the pressure of internal politics & cultural issues.
+Why others, I have been there myself and experienced it closely.
 I started my career in HR & gradually moved in Operations.
 Throughout this journey, it has been evident that happy employees perform better.
 This is something, which has been discussed by many people on multiple platforms.
-However, what ticks for an employee is still a big question.
+However, what ticks an employee is still a big question.
 IQ (Intellectual Quotient) drives a few people; few employees are driven by EQ (Emotional Quotient).
-However, most of the people driven by a combination of both.
+However, most people are driven by a combination of both.
 Here are 5 critical things, which I have observed/ noted out of all the exit interviews I have taken in my career.

-This sounds more like an operational issue than emotional or cultural.
-Every person who works searches for some kind of completion feeling to take home.
-It can be as small as completing a mundane task in hand and as big as successful completion of work.
+This sounds more like an operational issue than an emotional or cultural one.
+Every person who works searches for some kind of complete feeling to take home.
+It can be as small as completing a mundane task at hand and as big as the successful completion of work.
 While we usually celebrate big success or project completion, do we carefully design millstones for long-term projects & enjoy small victories or completion of these milestones?
 The answer is we do not.
 We forget the fact that working is more like a journey & we need to create an experience for employees.
-The earlier leaders start enjoying every task as a journey &appreciate little success or achievements, earlier they will contribute to the EQ of employees.
+The earlier leaders start enjoying every task as a journey &appreciate little success or achievements, the earlier they will contribute to the EQ of employees.
 It is more like small reassurance that they are on the right track & gives the motivation to keep working hard.

-Anger and stress management are bigger concerns than what we think it is.
+Anger and stress management are bigger concerns than we think it is.
 Many times we don’t realize when the discussion got heated & when we ended up accusing team members publically.
-Heated meetings & loud discussions voices from conference rooms are no new news.
-Patience at the movement of anger is most critical.
-The easiest solution is park discussions which are going off track and take them up on one post completion of the meeting.
+Heated meetings & loud discussion voices from conference rooms are no new news.
+Patience in the movement of anger is most critical.
+The easiest solution is to park discussions that are going off track and take them up on one post-completion of the meeting.
 By not pointing out a mistake in front of other team members, the leader again gains respect.
 It will also encourage the culture of coming upfront and accepting a mistake, as they know it will remain between them and the senior.

 We all are humans; we all have emotions and the world outside our work.
 There is a very thin line between personal space and the official space of emotions.
 Many a time in the quest of being professional, we forget the human touch.
-Be it business or work, be it a product based company or services.
+Be it business or work, be it a product-based company or services.
 Everything boils down to “By-People-For-People”.
-No-one can be a performer all 365 days.
-There are high tide performance days and there are low tide performance days for each employee.
+No one can be a performer all 365 days.
+There are high-tide performance days and there are low-tide performance days for each employee.
 Learn to observe this.
-If a team member is not being his/her usual self- do mention it to them & also mention, it is okay.
+If a team member is not being his/her usual self do mention it to them & also mention it, it is okay.
 It is okay to be low sometimes.

 We all need to remember the fact that we are working with people… humans and not machines.
 Humans who have emotions, who have chosen to spend a better time for their bright day with you.
 Working for someone or some company is a part of their life.
 However, it is not the only thing in their lives.
 There is a big world outside the office waiting for them.
 We need to ensure that they go back to their world happily every day.
 As leaders, it is our responsibility to ensure they go home with the feeling that they made the right choice by choosing you as a boss & choosing this company as an employer.
 This is a continuous process and we all need to put efforts day in and day out.
 Every day is a new start.
 I appreciate someone today.
 Tell them you value their contribution.
 If you manage to create even one smile in a day, it’s a great start.

 HR Practices Article written by – Anjali Kishore Limaye, HR and Operations Generalist at a company in Mumbai, India.
-Organizational Behavior Enthusiast likes studying and changing companies culture for happiness and better performance.
+Organizational Behavior Enthusiasts like studying and changing companies’ culture for happiness and better performance.